Keithkeizzah/KEITH-MD/README.md

 <h1 align="center"> 𝐊𝐄𝐈𝐓𝐇-𝐌𝐃 </h1>

-<h1 align="center"> Survival is winning frankline everything else is bullshit,fairy tales spun by people afraid to look life in the eye,do whatever it takes kid ,,survive 😏🙏
+<h1 align="center"> Surviving is winning frankline everything else is bullshit,fairy tales spun by people afraid to look life in the eye,do whatever it takes kid ,,survive 😏🙏
 </h1>